-§ 141.63 Maximum contaminant levels (MCLs) for microbiological contaminants.
+§141.63 Maximum contaminant levels (MCLs) for microbiological contaminants.

-- (a) The MCL is based on the presence or absence of total coliforms in a sample, rather than coliform density. - (1) For a system which collects at least 40 samples per month, if no more than 5.0 percent of the samples collected during a month are total colliform-positive, the system is in compliance with the MCL for total coliforms. - (2) For a system which collects fewer than 40 samples/month, if no more than one sample collected during a month is total coliform-positive, the system is in compliance with the MCL for total coliforms. - (b) Any fecal coliform-positive repeat sample or E. coli-positive repeat sample, or any total coliform-positive repeat sample following a fecal coliform-positive or E. coli-positive routine sample constitutes a violation of the MCL for total coliforms.
-For purposes of the public notification requirements in subpart Q, this is a violation that may pose an acute risk to health.
+(a) Until March 31, 2016, the total coliform MCL is based on the presence or absence of total coliforms in a sample, rather than coliform density.

+(1) For a system that collects at least 40 samples per month, if no more than 5.0 percent of the samples collected during a month are total coliform-positive, the system is in compliance with the MCL for total coliforms.

+(2) For a system that collects fewer than 40 samples per month, if no more than one sample collected during a month is total coliform-positive, the system is in compliance with the MCL for total coliforms.

+(b) Until March 31, 2016, any fecal coliform-positive repeat sample or E. coli-positive repeat sample, or any total coliform-positive repeat sample following a fecal coliform-positive or E. coli-positive routine sample, constitutes a violation of the MCL for total coliforms.
+For purposes of the public notification requirements in subpart Q of this part, this is a violation that may pose an acute risk to health.